Interested in transferring?

 • Your admission decision will be sent to the email address that you provided in your application.

 • Transfer applicants that submit a departmental application to the Allen School are notified of their admission decision via the email address provided in their application.
 For spring applicants, departmental admission decisions are sent in early February.
-For Autumn applicants, departmental admission decisions are sent in mid-May.
+For autumn applicants, departmental admission decisions are sent in mid-May.
 The Allen School does not send hard copy letters for admission decisions.

 • No. You may not defer your offer of admission to another entry term.
 The offer of admission is valid only for the quarter indicated on your offer letter.
 If you are unable to attend the UW at this time but wish to enroll for a future quarter, you will need to file a new application to UW and submit a new Allen School departmental application and meet all requirements and deadlines.